Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Experimental Design

 \subsection{Datasets}

 For node classification, we employ eight datasets consisting of both homophilic and heterophilic datasets.
 Homophilic datasets include Cora, Citeseer, and Pubmed from CitationFull benchmark \cite{yang2016revisiting}, and heterophilic datasets include Cornell, Film, Wisconsin, and Texas from WebKB \cite{pei2020geom}, as well as Penn94 from LINKX \cite{lim2021large}.
 For influence estimation, we employ four real-world datasets, namely, Jazz, Cora-ML, Network Science, and Power Grid \cite{rossi2015network,bojchevski2018deep}.
 The dataset statistics for node classification and influence estimation are provided in Table \ref{tab:node_classification_datsets} and Table \ref{tab:influence_estimation_datasets}, respectively.
+Additionally, we employ ogbn-arxiv dataset from OGB benchmark \cite{hu2020open} for the scalability analysis.